Scille/parsec-cloud/docs/userguide/revoke_user.rst

 changes or to consult the data he used to have access to.

-However from a cryptographic point of view this user still knows the encryption key of the workspaces that have been shared with him.
+However from a cryptographic point of view this user still knows the encryption key of the workspaces that have been shared with them.
 For this reason, those workspaces must be re-encrypted to ensure security of the data.

 Concretely, once a user is revoked, each owner of a previously shared workspace will be notified a re-encryption operation is needed.
-Each owner can then choose to do the operation on the spot, or to wait until a better time to do it (for instance if multiple user a getting revoked in one batch).
+Each owner can then choose to do the operation on the spot, or to wait until a better time to do it (for instance if multiple user are getting revoked in one batch).

 .. image:: reencrypt_workspace.gif
     :align: center